Why should you care about online reviews? What can reviews do for my business.

 Businesses that provide a professional service (like lawn care) live and die by their reputation, and for good reason.
-Customers looking for a great service provider want to maintain something important to them–in this case, their home–so they need a company worth the investment.
+Customers looking for a great service provider want to

 Year after year, surveys consistently point to personal recommendations as the most trusted information source when researching a purchase.
 As such, companies invest heavily in encouraging existing customers to recommend their business to friends (think referral discounts).

 A close second to personal recommendations?
 Online reviews.
 In an annual survey of more than 1,000 consumers, an SEO company found that 84 percent of respondents said they trust online reviews as much as recommendations from a friend.
 Even more staggering, 90 percent of respondents said they will likely form an opinion of the company within the first 10 reviews or less.